lelong37/kendo-angular-typed/README.md

 npm install tsd -g
 ```

-You can now search and install other TypeScript packages
+You can now search and install other TypeScript packages.
+Note: tsd currently has all defnitions for both client side (browser) JS libraries and server side JS libraries (npm) as well.

 ```
 tsd query angular